|

 In Retirement Ceremony

-Don Mercer, Rustic 41, who was responsible for submitting at
+Don Mercer, Rustic 41,

-least 30 awards being belatedly approved for individual Rustics by the Air
+approved for individual Rustics by the Air Force's Board of Review, attended

-Force's Board of Review, attended the retirement ceremony of USAF Colonel Joe
+the retirement ceremony of USAF Colonel Joe Lineberger

-Lineberger in Washington DC, during January of 2012.
-Don participated in the ceremony and
+in Washington DC, during January of 2012.

-presented the Col. with a personalized copy of the newest book version, The
+personalized copy of the newest book version, The Rustics.
+Over worked with Col. Lineberger

-attend his ceremony.
-Ed. note:
+ceremony.
+Ed. note: This

-made quite the impression in Washington….
+quite the impression in Washington….

 Nicely done, Over!!!